AFRICA

 13) Joint ventures/joint control – which transactions constitute mergers?

-1. Creation of a full function joint venture.
+1. Creation of a full-function joint venture.

 2. Acquisition of joint control in an existing undertaking.

 3. Change in participants/owners – for instance if one of the controlling undertakings sells its share in a joint venture to another undertaking, or if one of the controlling undertakings is acquired by another undertaking.
-In the latter case, ComCo may consider that the transaction results in two separate concentrations and that these should be assessed separately with respect to who are parties to the transaction and whether the thresholds are exceeded.
+In the latter case, ComCo may consider that the transaction results in two separate mergers and that these should be assessed separately with respect to who are parties to the transaction and whether the thresholds are exceeded.

 4. Dissolution – provided (part of) the business of the joint venture is transferred to one or more of the undertakings controlling the joint venture or a third party